-Over time it became clear that when a particularly prominent voice spoke up, its polar opposite wanted to do the same.
+Over time, it became clear that its polar opposite wanted to do the same when a particularly prominent voice spoke up.
 Through meticulous practice, both individual and group, John began to understand how polar voices might relate to one another in the context of increasing maturity.
-In this process John intuited that a “still point” voice that represented the aware essence of the entire polar field of a polarity could be accessed.
+In this process, John intuited that a “still point” voice that represented the aware essence of the entire polar field of polarity could be accessed.
 A distinct Integral Polarity Practice (IPP) began to emerge.
-John’s own sensibilities–including integral theory, Mormonism and broad exposure to other spiritual and meditative traditions–undoubtedly influenced this emerging framework and practice.
+John’s own sensibilities–including integral theory, Mormonism, and broad exposure to other spiritual and meditative traditions–undoubtedly influenced this emerging framework and practice.

-Over the years, fine tuning of the developmental stage aspects of IPP were deeply influenced first by Susanne Cook-Greuter, PhD and her mentoring and later by Terri O’Fallon, PhD, particularly in the context of her development of the StAGES model of human development.
+Over the years, fine-tuning of the developmental stage aspects of IPP was deeply influenced first by Susanne Cook-Greuter, Ph.D. and her mentoring and later by Terri O’Fallon, Ph.D., particularly in her context development of the STAGES model of human development.
 John interfaced extensively over the years with Dr. O’Fallon and her colleagues, co-engaged in research relating to higher stages of development, and became certified in scoring and debriefing personal development using the STAGES Theory model.
-Through all of this interface with the StAGES model and its development over the years, John would have a difficult time in certain aspects of IPP defining exactly where STAGES stops and IPP begins and visa versa.

-John Kesler lives in Salt Lake City, Utah and divides his time in four general ways.
-He practices and shares integral polarity practice, a practice developed by John, grounded in mindfulness which works with polarities throughout the spectrum of one’s being and the breadth of one’s life, relationships and organizations.
-He is a social activist who leads a non-profit called the Salt Lake/Global Civil Network which does integrally informed social and political transformation work locally and networks globally.
-John is a practicing commercial transactional attorney, and he spends lot of time with his wife, Colleen (Freddie), his two children and their families.
-John does consulting, teaching and writing primarily in the first two areas mentioned in ways that are deeply interpenetrating.
+John Kesler lives in Salt Lake City, Utah.
+He practices and shares integral polarity practice, meditation, and life practice developed by him, grounded in mindfulness which works with polarities throughout the spectrum of one’s being and the breadth of one’s life, relationships, organizations, and societal involvement.
+He is a social activist and is co-founder and chair of a non-profit initiative called YOUnify (www.younify.org), which supports people in learning how to bridge their differences and collectively progress on the pressing issues of our time in service human and ecological thriving, locally, nationally, and globally.
+John does consulting, teaching, and writing primarily in the areas mentioned above in deeply interpenetrating ways.
+John is also a practicing attorney.